blackhox/AboutMe/README.md

-:mage_man: ***My name is Eugene, I am an individual validator from Ukraine.
-I have extensive experience as a system administrator and 5+ years of working with nodes in the Cosmos and Polkadot networks.***
+:mage_man: ***My name is Blackhox, We are a small team of validators and crypto enthusiasts from Ukraine.
+We have over 5 years of experience validating nodes in the Cosmos and Polkadot networks and bring deep expertise in the IT industry.
-***Crypto enthusiast,individual PoS validator.***
+***Crypto enthusiast, PoS validator.***

 Individual Proof-of-Stake Validator Moniker: `Blackhox`